http://www.columbiapwr.com/

 direct-drive permanent-magnet generator topologies.

-the Greenlight Energy, Inc. (GEI) following the sale of their wind
+of the Greenlight Energy, Inc. (GEI) following the sale of their

-energy company to BP Alternative Energy North America, Inc. (Press
+wind energy company to BP Alternative Energy North America, Inc.

-Release) At the time of the sale in 2006, GEI was one of the
+(Press Release) At the time of the sale in 2006, GEI was one of

-largest independent wind energy companies in the country with a
+the largest independent wind energy companies in the country

-6,000 MW development pipeline comprised of large-scale wind energy
+with a 6,000 MW development pipeline comprised of large-scale

-energy facilities developed by GEI were operational, including a
+million of wind energy facilities developed by GEI were

-prepared to be a leader in the field of ocean energy.
+and is well prepared to be a leader in the field of ocean

 Technology